Sunday, December 31, 2023

 Among those to make it ashore, was Lieutenant Colonel David Monroe Shoup.
 Shoup had seen little combat during the Guadalcanal campaign and the New Georgia campaign (where he had been wounded).
 Despite having a lack of major combat experience (he was only picked to lead because the previous officer had suffered a nervous breakdown the night before), Shoup's leadership proved to be invaluable to the marines on Betio.

-As soon as he had made it ashore (and despite being shot in the neck), Shoup took command and began pulling the marines into a tight perimeter.
+As soon as he had made it ashore (despite being shot in the neck), Shoup took command and began pulling the marines into a tight perimeter.
 He then began organizing attacks on Japanese bunkers and machine-gun nests.
 Directly due to his tactics and leadership, the marines were able to successfully break through the Japanese defenses and push inland.
 At 4 PM, Shoup sent this transmission to the USS Maryland, "Combat efficiency: We are winning."
 That night he was relieved by Colonel Merrit Edson and retired for medical attention.

 Part III